-"They called me to be maintenance manager at a processing plant in Port Hardy."
+"They called me to be maintenance manager at a processing plant in Port Hardy.
 It would be commuting, just not as far.
-"I was one year as maintenance manager, one year as operations manager, and seven years as processing director."
-He engaged in project development at facilities operating on Vancouver Island up the coast, and down in the Lower Mainland.
+I was one year as maintenance manager, one year as operations manager, and seven years as processing director."
+Hall did project development at facilities operating on Vancouver Island up the coast, and down in the Lower Mainland.
 One project called for transition of a remote facility from processing whole fish to producing 'value added' product at a smoking plant.

 "I joined a good team," Hall says, "They base decisions on value and vision, value for the employees and vision for the direction the company is taking."

 Hall brought organizational and financial goal-setting skills to day-to-day operations.
 "Our personnel comes from a lot of places, Campbell River, Comox Valley, and small towns and First Nation communities on the north island."

 (Hall is a graduate of the UBC Sauter School of Business.)
-"We need people who think differently in a changing economy," says Hall.
-Brown's Bay Packing works throughout the year producing 100 percent fresh Atlantic salmon head on, gutted, graded, and boxed in ice.
+"We need people who think differently in a changing economy," he says.
+Brown's Bay Packing works in a salmon industry that performs throughout the year processing 100 percent fresh Atlantic salmon to be delivered head on, gutted, graded, and boxed in ice.

-Shifts run from 6 a.m. when the first ship arrives with the harvest, and stops anywhere from noon to 3 p.m..
+Brown's Bay Packing is a modern $30 million dollar plant.
+Shifts run from 6 a.m. when the first ship arrives with a harvest, and stops anywhere from noon to 3 p.m..
 A fish packing vessel delivers fish to be processed at 37,000 lbs per hour up to 42,000 lbs per hour.
 The Atlantic salmon weigh out at 5 kg packed after processing.

-"We were an essential service, even so, Covid-19 caused the fish marketing industry to pivot away from the food services industry to the retail market.
-We haven't missed a beat since March 2020.
+"We were an essential service when Covid-19 caused the fish marketing industry to take food service to the next level for a while," as mandates altered the retail market.
+"We haven't missed a beat since March 2020.
 We implemented Covid-19 protocols for our employees and the people who deliver fish and pick up fish for transport.
 We hired extra cleaning staff.
-We have regular updates on rules and regulations.
+We had regular updates on rules and regulations.